Delos-343/React-Character-Selector/README.md

 A Pen created on CodePen.io.
 Original URL: [https://codepen.io/Delos_343/pen/PoJZNXw](https://codepen.io/Delos_343/pen/PoJZNXw).

-Uses react and CSS animations to recreate the slot machine mini game from Super Mario Bros.
-3.
+Uses React and CSS animations to recreate a slot machine minigame.

-In hindsight,  this was a really weird tool for this job.
-But I learned a bit more about React, so I have that going for me.
+Admittedly, this was a really weird tool to use.
+But I learned more about React, so not surprised at all.

-Some of the CSS is wonky as hell.
+Some of the CSS is wonky as all hell too.

-Also, I am not claiming copyright to a game that was released when I was a toddler.
-It's just a tribute.
-Go easy, Nintendo.